 All vertical panels shall meet the minimum requirements of the MUTCD (6F.66).
-All vertical panels shall have a minimum of 270 square inches of retroreflective area facing the traffic and be a minimum thirty-six inches (\geq 36") high.
-For all projects let May/June 2018 and afterward, the vertical panel shall be in addition a minimum eight inches (\geq 8") wide with a stripe width of six inches (6") - white/fluorescent orange.
+All vertical panels shall have a minimum of 270 square inches of retroreflective area facing the traffic and be a minimum of thirty-six inches (\geq 36") high.
+The vertical panels shall be in addition a minimum eight inches (\geq 8") wide with a stripe width of six inches (6") - white/fluorescent orange.

-Vertical panels with retroreflectivity less than type VI can only be used when traffic drums reduce the travel lane to less than ten feet ($\leq 10^{\circ}$); vertical panels shall be used to restore the travel lane to ten feet ($\geq 10^{\circ}$) or greater.
+Vertical panels with retroreflectivity less than Type VI can only be used when traffic drums reduce the travel lane to less than ten feet (≤ 10 '); vertical panels shall be used to restore the travel lane to ten feet (≥ 10 ') or greater.
 No other application of vertical panels with retroreflectivity less than type VI will be permitted.